bigmoostache/pipelines_standalone/src/prompt.md

 ====================== NEW DOCUMENT ============================

-# Reference 4
+# Reference 31
->> To cite this article, the "informationid" in the referencement is: 4
+>> To cite this article, the "information_id" in the referencement is: information_id = 31
 >> Context for this document: {
   "title": "Clinical outcomes, return to sport, and complications after isolated primary Latarjet versus Latarjet as a revision procedure: A systematic review and meta-analysis", "cite_as": "Jackson et al.-2023",